How Do I Become a Restaurant Inspector?

 Research what it takes to become a restaurant inspector.
 Learn about education requirements, job duties, average wages and job outlook to find out if this is the career for you.
 Schools offering Nutrition degrees can also be found in these popular choices.

-Restaurant inspectors work for a government agency and examine food service establishments for cleanliness and safety.
 The following chart gives you an overview of what you need to know about entering this field.